Psychology BSc (Hons)

 |Part-time (unstructured per module) (per 20 credit module)||£215||£215|

-4th year free only for students studying full-time who have paid for the previous 3 years at the University of the Highlands and Islands.
+4th year free only for students studying full-time, on continuous study, who have paid for the previous three years at the University of the Highlands and Islands.

-Part-time (per 20 credit module) - £1,500 (2017-18 and 2018-19).
+Part-time (per 20 credit module) - £1,500

 Fees are payable in advance each academic year unless otherwise agreed.

-There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living whilst studying.
+There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living while studying.